 Today we feature this “Winter Warmer” steak pie.
-Savory meat pies are a great fall and winter dinner especially when served with roasted vegetables.
+Savoury meat pies are a great fall and winter dinner especially when served with roasted vegetables.
 This pie is one of the best comfort food meals imaginable.
 Tender steak, onions, bacon and mushrooms all in a rich gravy inside a golden, flaky pastry crust.
 What a great meal to come home to on a chilly Fall or Winter evening.
 It makes a great slow cooked Sunday dinner too.

 Serve with roasted vegetables and or/mashed potatoes.